 The reason for long tail keywords having such a large share of the search is because they account for the way people actually search for things online.

 While millions of people might be interested in “auto repair” on any given day, most of them are searching for very specific things, like “how to fix a flat tire” or “how do I know if my car battery is dead”.

-When you target long tail keywords, you can have a very clear idea of what your user is hoping to get from the results and direct your content likewise.
+When you target long tail keywords, you can have a very clear idea of what your user is hoping to get from the results and direct your SEO content likewise.

 Since long tail keywords predict a stronger intent from the user, that means they also convert better.
 In fact, web pages targeting long tail keywords convert at 26% on average, compared to just 10% for pages based around more general search terms.

 Someone searching for “shoes” or even “men’s shoes” doesn’t have the same level of commercial intent as someone who googles “business casual men’s sneakers”.